 You wouldn’t allow someone to abuse you if you were at a base level just okay with yourself.
 You would still make sure your basic needs were met because you’re a human being under the Geneva Convention for crying out loud.
 Just because you loathe yourself that’s no excuse for low self-esteem.

 It’s also no reason to deny yourself pleasure.
 I refer, of course, to masturbation, because how could any self-love article [I write] be complete without it?
 I have siphoned as much self-love from this activity as all the modalities of therapy combined.
 I have found that when I steal the time to show myself some physical love, the mental and energetic can follow suit.
 Let the metaphor spread through your whole being, and feel the you that is loving you, as well as the you that is being loved.
 (Did someone say Nirvana?)

-I’ve never met a man who didn’t love his dick, and yet so many women are afraid of their vaginas, some so unfamiliar with the equipment they wouldn’t be able to pick her out of a line up.
+I haven’t met many penis-havers that weren’t enamored of their dick-pieces, yet so many women are afraid of their vaginas, some so unfamiliar with the equipment they wouldn’t be able to pick her out of a line up.
 So today, maybe ditch the Yet-Another-Quasi-Buddhist-Yogic-Tantra-Listicle on how to achieve perfect harmony with the self, and instead spend a little time with your messiest and most private part.
 Because sometimes Grasshopper, ya gotta get a little undignified to find the dignity you seek.
 Namaste, you filthy, beautiful soul…

 Susanna Brisk is a Sexual Intuitive® who coaches clients to get their needs met, and the bestselling author of How to Get Laid Using Your Intuition.
 Email her HERE with a question, or to set up a Skype or IRL session.
 You can also check out The Sexual Intuitive® Podcast on iTunes.